beforebeta/keensmb/API.rst

 Start import process.
 Request is JSON-encoded object with the following attributes:

 	``import_fields``
-		Start this import request.
-Value if that atribute is a list of `source-field-name`, `destination-field-name` pairs.
+		List of `column`, `destination-field-name` pairs. `destination-field-name` can be empty meaning `column` should not be imported. `destination-field-name` may not be used more than once.

-		Unlike in response to previous API call `destination-field-name` is required but there could be less pairs than fields in file being imported.
+	``skip_first_row``
-		It is allowed to use the same `source-field-name` more than once.The same `destination-field-name` may not be used more than once.
+		"yes" means first row of file should be skipped because it contains column names and not data. "no" or any other value means there is no header and import should include first row.

 DELETE /api/client/:client_slug/customers/import/:import_request_id